 September 2020 | Red White and Bloom acquired Platinum Vape

-Wholesale prices for biomass plummeted in late 2021, resulting in a plethora of new and inexpensive carts, infused products, and cheap flower flooding the market.
+Wholesale prices for biomass plummeted over the last few years, resulting in a plethora of new and inexpensive carts, infused products, and cheap flower flooding the market.
 Marginal market participants need to seek acquirers as their businesses are not sustainable over the long term.
 Larger, stronger market participants need to consolidate to take cultivation capacity out of the market and stabilize pricing.
 In short, all players in Michigan better be making moves this upcoming year.

-Ranked #3 in the U.S., Michigan was a $2.3B market in 2022, and is on track for $3.0B in 2023.
+Even as prices have dropped, sales have continued to grow through this period demonstrating the ever-growing demand and adoption from MI citizens.
+The market grew 33% from a $2.3B market in 2022 to a $3.1B in 2023, and the state is expected to release 2024 numbers around $3.3B (~8% YoY increase).
 Despite the large market size, Michigan has generated little interest from the major MSO's.
 They have seen fit to deploy scarce capital resources in states with much more restrictive licensing regimes.
-The previously mentioned market turmoil in late 2021 ensures a continuation of the MSO's "wait and see" approach and will constrain capital flows into the Michigan market.
+The MSO's have taken a "wait and see" approach and will constrain capital flows into the Michigan market.
 In other words, in-state operators are effectively on their own for the foreseeable future.

 *Class A licenses permit up to 100 plants.
 Class B permit up to 1,000 plants.
 Class C permits up to 2,000 plants, and cultivators are allowed to stack up to five Class C licenses.